 For these tape storage conditions, the ISO storage standard provides three temperature and relative humidity conditions to achieve the target of 50 years longevity.
 These three levels are:

 Note that higher storage humidity is allowed if the temperature is lowered or higher storage temperature is allowed if the humidity is lowered.
+When it comes to longevity, these two factors work opposite to each other.
 Any of the three conditions above will provide a minimum of 50 years life for the average tape.

 The image below shows these temperature and relative humidity set points on a graph.
 As an approximation, any point along the line created by these three points or any combinations of temperature and relative humidity that fall on the line will achieve the longevity target for tape of a minimum of 50 years.